popphp/pop-bootstrap/README.md

 Pop Bootstrap
 =============

-An alternate skeleton application for the Pop Web Application Framework, using Bootstrap and Font Awesome frameworks.
+A skeleton application for the Pop Web Application Framework, using Bootstrap and Font Awesome frameworks.

 Installation